 Category cue first.
 Proof shape second.
 Trade press and AI cue space third.
 PR runs on top of a built foundation, not on top of an absent one.

 Because brand is not a name.
 Brand is the sum of category cues, peer-set position, proof shape, and the trade press around it.
 At home all four are paid in.
 In the US, none of them appear.
-The same logo lands in an empty cue space and the US buyer reads the firm as a new entrant with no peers, no trade press, and no shorthand.
+The same logo lands in an empty cue space and the US buyer judges the company as a new entrant with no peers, no trade press, and no shorthand.

 Positioning.
 The logo is fine.
 The category claim attached to the logo is wrong for the US.
 The home category is implicit at home because the trade press carries it.
 In the US no one is carrying it.
 The page has to say what the brand is, which US category it belongs in, and which US peers it should be compared to.

-A Market Entry Sprint rebuilds the US category claim and one corridor in six to ten weeks.
-A Cross-Border Build rebuilds multi-channel US brand presence over three to six months.
-A Group Partnership is ongoing on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint rebuilds the US category claim and one corridor in six to ten weeks.
+A Cross-Border Marketing Build rebuilds multi-channel US brand presence over three to six months.
+A Global Marketing Partnership is ongoing on monthly retainer with a twelve-month minimum.
+Pricing stays private and is scoped after fit is clear.

-Yes, more.
-Per Gartner agentic commerce forecast, 90% of B2B purchases will involve AI agents by 2028, and Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-A brand with no US category cues, no US peer set, and no US trade press is invisible to the agent in the same way it is invisible to the buyer.
+Yes.
+The model judges the same cue space the US buyer judges.
+A brand with no US category cues, no US peer set, and no US proof shape is invisible to the agent in the same way it is invisible to the buyer.

-Inquiry through the contact form and a discovery conversation.
-Send the home-market site, the US-facing site, the deck you are using in the US, and three names of US prospects who could not place your firm in a category.
+Start with the inquiry form.
+Share the home-market site, the US-facing site, the deck you are using in the US, and three names of US prospects who could not place your firm in a category.
 Response within one business day.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No trademark filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.